premkiran7/companies-that-hire-without-resumes/README.md

 ### Steps

 - Fork -> Make Changes -> Commit -> Push -> Create PR and [link this issue](https://github.com/premkiran7/companies-that-hire-without-resumes/issues/1)
-- Create a new directory for a company that you want to add to this list having a .md file in it with the company name e.g
+- Create a new directory for a company/platform that you want to add to this list having a .md file in it with its respective name e.g
 ```
 Directory -> MacAppStudio
 Markdown File -> MacAppStudio.md
 ```
-- Use the [template](https://github.com/premkiran7/companies-that-hire-without-resumes/blob/main/MacAppStudio/MacAppStudio.md) for the company profile and make modifications as needed
+- Use the [template](https://github.com/premkiran7/hiring-engineers-without-resumes/blob/main/MacAppStudio/MacAppStudio.md) for the company/platform profile and make modifications as needed
 - If you want to add more sections to this template feel free to raise an issue

 ## Credits